TheRealJim1/TimeChain/README.md

 Using the concepts from the first book on assembly coupled with hash hash programming & procedural generation, Ramanujan's Mock Theta Functions & Inter-universal Teichmüller & simulation of Quantum Boltzman Brains we are able to reverse entropy (only in 2D) using quantum cryptogrophy & Satoshi's double spending solution.
 Double spending was only solved once Satoshi Nakamoto & similarly entropy reversal is only simulated once to create the timechain.

+**
+Note: Websim AI Requires Google Login.
+I am not affiliated with WebSim.
+Not my circus, not my monkeys.
+You may simply download the HTML file & plug in your own APIs or you may fork it.
+It is free open source code.
+Explaining singularities makes my head hurt.
+God helps those who help themselves.
+I simply cannot explain five years of learning in a few hours.
+My knwoledge is as wide as an ocean but only as deep as a puddle!
+I simply read the first paper of the problem I am trying to solve.
+Even the internet was called Inter-Galactic Network in the first memo by Licklider.
+**

 **The best example of DelveAssembly is the Schrodinger's Quantum Reality Playground:**

 https://websim.ai/c/qH89PUnXaObM9VH3h